newchuyalong/libgdx-learning/A-simple-game.md

 Before diving into the APIs provided by libgdx, let's create a very simple "game" that touches each module a little bit to get a feeling for things.
-We'll introduce a few concepts without going into to much detail.
+We'll introduce a few concepts without going into too much detail.

 We'll look at: